 Layover day in Bisbee.
 By the early 20th century, Bisbee, with a population of 20,000, was the largest city in the Southwest.
 Though the population has shrunk to around 6,000, Bisbee has grown into a thriving center of the arts, and there's plenty to see and do.
 You might take a walking tour of the historic downtown and beautifully restored Victorian homes that seem to hang from the hillsides, go underground and visit an inactive copper mine, or clunk along the dusty roads of the surrounding mountains on a commercial jeep tour.
 If you'd rather bicycle, you can do the 40-mile round-trip ride to the Whitewater Draw Wildlife Area, where a multitude of birds, mammals, and amphibians thrive in the Chihuahua Desert grasslands.

-Tombstone to Benson, 23 miles.
-After rolling into Benson on a short ride day, we'll be shuttled back to Tucson and tour's end where stout saguaro cacti, standing with arms extended, will bid us farewell.
+Tombstone to Kartchner Caverns State Park, 24 miles.
+After a short ride into the State Park you'll have an opportunity to hike or an option "to experience a stunning limestone cave tour that boast world-class features" before we shuttled back to Tucson and tour's end where stout saguaro cacti, standing with arms extended, will bid us farewell.

 2008 Tour Participant